 - you may go online to Global Tel∗ Link or call them at (800) 483-8314 to set up a $25 or $50 account for the inmate to use.

-When you have a loved one at the Detention Center, you may want to contact your local telephone carrier to make sure that collect and calling card calls are not blocked on your telephone plan.
+When you have a loved one at the Detention Center, you may want to contact your local landline telephone carrier and/or cell phone carrier to make sure that collect and calling card calls are not blocked on your telephone plan.

 Fortunately, the telephone isn’t the only way to contact an inmate at the facility.
 You can also visit an inmate in person or correspond via mail.
 Both of these options are discussed in the next two sections.

-Visits are limited to 20 minutes in length, and each visit may include up to six (6) visitors.
+Visits are limited to 20 minutes in length, and each visit may include up to two (2) visitors.
+Minors (12+ years old) are allowed to visit an incarcerated parent without an adult present.
 Visitors may not bring anything into the facility other than an I.D. (discussed below) and one car key.

 Attorneys and members of the clergy are not bound by these visiting hours/restrictions and have unlimited access to inmates.

-All visitors of the West Valley Detention Center must present a valid government issued photo I.D. card, such as
+All visitors of the West Valley Detention Center must present a valid government issued photo I.D. card at least 30 minutes prior to their scheduled appointment, such as

 - a California driver’s license,